 Recommended Tests for Open Water Swimming:

-Laboratory Tests: To test water for public use, a laboratory test is recommended.
-The results of the bacteria laboratory test are available within 4-10 days and are presented in cfu/100ml.
+Laboratory Tests: to test water for public use, a laboratory test is recommended.
+The results of the bacteria laboratory test are presented in cfu/100ml (cfu=colony forming units).
 With each lab test a test report is issued.
-Here is a selection of relevant tests from our UKAS approved laboratory:
+Here is a selection of relevant tests:

 - Bacteria Tests: Coliform/E.coli, or Coliform/E.coli & Enterococci